Hyperthymesia: Signs and symptoms

-Individuals with hyperthymesia can extensively recall the events of their lives, as well as public events that hold some personal significance to them.
-Those affected describe their memories as uncontrollable associations; when they encounter a date, they "see" a vivid depiction of that day in their heads without hesitation or conscious effort.
-While memories are reported as vivid, they are not exact recordings of all experiences, as seen in the case of Jill Price, then anonymised as "AJ": Although she describes her mind like having a movie running, she is not recording her world verbatim in its totality.
+Individuals with hyperthymesia can recall extensive details of their own lives, along with public events that hold personal significance.
+They often describe their memories as uncontrollable associations: when presented with a date, they immediately "see" a vivid depiction of that day without conscious effort.
+These memories are strikingly detailed but not literal recordings of experience.
+In the case of Jill Price, anonymised as "AJ" in the 2006 study by Parker, Cahill and McGaugh, her recollections resembled a movie running in her mind, yet she could not remember incidental details such as what her interviewers were wearing hours earlier.Although she describes her mind like having a movie running, she is not recording her world verbatim in its totality.
 One day after several hours together, she was asked to close her eyes and tell what her two interviewers were wearing.
 She was unable to do so.